user-of-github/CPP/LinearAlgebra/Readme.md

 ### _Description:_
 _The first project in my C++ Repo.
 Hope not the last :)
 Project's aim — repeat some linear algebra topics, code them, practice modern C++ with STL, lambdas and so on.
-Start using tests (Google tests) and CMake
+Start using tests (Google tests) and CMake.
+Maybe even GitHub Actions (?)
-Here for the first time using Cmake myself and gtests_
+Here for the first time using CMake myself and Gtests_

 ### _To Run tests:_
 1. `cd Tester`